 On June 6, 2018, Mr. Waterman was an invited speaker for the “Ending the Case Before Judgment” seminar of the Virginia Trial Lawyers Association.
 His topic was “Strategic and Tactical Considerations of Nonsuit”.

 During June 30-July 7, 2018, Mr. Waterman, his sons, and girlfriends vacationed in the Southwest high desert.
 Landing in Phoenix, sightseeing redrock Sedona, and lunching in Flagstaff preceded a brutal rim-to-river-to-rim next-day hike of Arizona’s Grand Canyon along its steep sunny dry South Kaibab Trail.
 After a desolate late night drive to Blanding, Utah, they recharged with canoeing and other water activities at Blanding’s Recapture Reservoir and star-gazing under Owachomo Bridge at Natural Bridges National Monument in Lake Powell, Utah.
-Mr. Waterman, Jen, Avery III, Megan, and Christian then four-wheeled dusty Arch Canyon amid Anasazi ruins in San Juan County, Utah, breaking with their Polaris RZRs for its scenic overlook vista:
+Mr. Waterman, his girlfriend, Avery III, Megan, and Christian then four-wheeled dusty Arch Canyon amid Anasazi ruins in San Juan County, Utah, breaking with their Polaris RZRs for its scenic overlook vista: